Research

 Mouse implanting embryo.
 Nucleus (blue), Actin (orange), Ezrin (magenta)

 The size of embryos and their organs is precisely controlled in each species, despite the inherent variabilities observed during morphogenesis and growth.
 The previously reported mechanism for embryo size control (Chan et al. 2019 Nature) may work only when fluid cavity expansion is substantially faster than tissue growth, as in pre-implantation embryos.
 However, the mechanism underlying the remarkable precision in post-implantation growth remains unknown.
-Using our newly developed ex vivo culture system (Ichikawa, Zhang, Panavaite et al. 2022 Dev Cell), we will dissect the dynamic changes in cell and tissue growth.
+Using our newly developed ex vivo culture system (Ichikawa, Zhang, Panavaite et al. 2022 Dev Cell; Bondarenko et al. 2023 EMBO J), we will dissect the dynamic changes in cell and tissue growth.
 We aim to understand how the size of tissues and embryos are sensed, and how this feeds back into the system to control cellular growth dynamics.